software-tools-books/js4ds/_en/server.md

 FIXME-28: diagrams

-This cycle might be repeated many times to display a single web page, since in theory a separate request has to be made for every image, every CSS or JavaScript file, and so on.
+This cycle might be repeated many times to display a single web page, since a separate request has to be made for every image, every CSS or JavaScript file, and so on.
 In practice,
 a lot of behind-the-scenes engineering is done to keep connections alive as long as they're needed, and to [cache](../gloss/#cache) items that are likely to be re-used.

-An HTTP request has at least parts:
+An HTTP request is just a block of text with two important parts:

 - The [method](../gloss/#http-method) is almost always either `GET` (to get data) or `POST` (to submit data).
 - The [URL](../gloss/#url) is typically a path to a file,